Anser Faculty & Staff

 Danielle began as a parent volunteer at Anser when her oldest son started kindergarten.
 Volunteering has evolved into a wide variety of staff positions.
-Danielle manages Anser’s school lunch program and leads the custodial staff.
+Danielle manages Anser’s school lunch program and is part of the admin team.

 Nancie Swanke – Kitchen Manager